jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 }
 ```

-The main takeaway of this section is simply that we can use Terraform to automatically upload images and instantiate servers with them if we use the pipeline in the above graph.
+The main takeaway of this section is that with the setup described in this graph, we can declaratively upload disk images and boot instances with them.
-The process of actually using Terraform is not particularly interesting; you just declare the resources in a Terraform file, and then materialize it with `terraform apply`.
+Once you have the high-level picture, the implementation details can mostly be figured out from the Terraform docs.
-I'll go over the individual resources and briefly explain what they do in the next section, but there's nothing particularly surprising there that you couldn't also figure out from the docs.
+I'll still go over the individual resources and briefly explain what they do in the next section, but the point is that there is nothing particularly surprising or interesting about the individual resources.
-The full source file can be found [here](https://github.com/jonascarpay/iplz/blob/master/main.tf).
+The full Terraform source file can be found [here](https://github.com/jonascarpay/iplz/blob/master/main.tf).

 ### Terraform resources

+As promised, I will outline the individual resources and briefly comment on them.
+Their titles link to the corresponding Terraform documentation page.

 #### [`aws_instance`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance)
 This is the final EC2 instance, the thing that everything else is here to enable.